| |

 at the age of 7 months his health deteriorated, he developed regular

-of weight.
-After a long course of treatment/tests and eventually
+weight.
+After a long course of treatment/tests and eventually an operation

-an operation he was diagnosed with Chronic Inflammatory Bowel Disease.
+he was diagnosed with Chronic Inflammatory Bowel Disease.
+So, not

 We

-months old, having seen her website.
-George was refusing food which
+old, having seen her website.
+George was refusing food which at the

-at the time we thought may have been linked to his nervous disposition,
+time we thought may have been linked to his nervous disposition, and

-and we were at our wits end with his highly-strung nature!
-We had
+we were at our wits end with his highly-strung nature!
+We had tried

-tried conventional Kennel Club puppy classes but they were useless
+conventional Kennel Club puppy classes but they were useless as he

-as he couldn’t cope being in a packed hall with so many people
+couldn’t cope being in a packed hall with so many people and

-and dogs.
-So, after a couple of emails and a chat on the phone,
+dogs.
+So, after a couple of emails and a chat on the phone, we arranged

-we arranged for Sue to come out to see him.
-During the first 4 +
+for Sue to come out to see him.
+During the first 4 + hr session, Sue

-laid-back approach – not an ounce of Barbara Woodhouse in
+approach – not an ounce of Barbara Woodhouse in sight!
+She was

-sight!
-She was completely reassuring and taught us some fantastic
+completely reassuring and taught us some fantastic techniques to help

 Dogs